buildkite/go-buildkite/README.md

 go get gopkg.in/wolfeidau/go-buildkite.v1
 ```

-Simple shortened example for listing all projects is provided below, see examples for more.
+Simple shortened example for listing all pipelines is provided below, see examples for more.

 ```go
 import (